inkarkat/git-extensions/hubcheats.md

 ### open a pull request using a message generated from script, then put its URL to the clipboard
 $ git push origin feature
-$ git pull-request -F prepared-message.md | pbcopy
+$ hub pull-request -F prepared-message.md | pbcopy
 → (URL ready for pasting in a chat room)

 ### push to multiple remotes